White Bean Chicken Soup

 Instructions

-- Warm olive oil and butter in a large Dutch oven or stockpot over medium-high heat.
+- Warm olive oil and butter in a large Dutch oven or stockpot over medium-high heat.1 Tablespoon olive oil, 1 Tablespoon butter

-- Stir in broth and bring to a boil.
-Add the shredded chicken, then reduce heat to medium and let the broth simmer for 8-10 minutes, stirring occasionally.
+- Stir in the broth and bring to a boil, then add the shredded chicken.
+Reduce heat to medium and let the broth simmer for 8-10 minutes, stirring occasionally.6 cups low-sodium chicken broth, 2-3 cups shredded cooked chicken

 - Stir in the beans and greens.
-Allow about 1 minute for the greens to wilt.
-Add lemon juice, parsley, salt, and pepper.
-Serve and enjoy!
+Allow about 1 minute for the greens to wilt.1 (15 ounce) can Cannellini beans, 2 cups baby spinach

 Video